 The Mulholland safe house can store vehicles on the roof of the garage.
 This allows it to serve as a helipad.

-In a good version of the infamous Purple Nines glitch from Grand Theft Auto III, if you've earned Katie and Barbara's dating bonuses (no penalty for being Wasted or Busted, respectively) and start a new game from that save file, the bonuses will carry over to the new save file, even if you never date those two for the entire game.
+In a good version of the infamous Purple Nines glitch from Grand Theft Auto III, if you've earned Katie and Barbara's dating bonuses (respectively, no penalty for being Wasted or Busted) and start a new game from that save file, the bonuses will carry over to the new file, even if you never date those two for the entire game.

-The Ammunation range glitch; after completing all the Ammunation challenges (last one is with the AK 47) if you re-enter the shooting range with a different submachine gun, assault riffle and/or shotgun than the one used in the challenge and quickly exit you will double your ammo for that weapon type which basically gets you infinite ammo.
-Used with the M4, SMG and SPAS-12 this glitch easily becomes a Game Breaker.
+The Ammu-nation range glitch.
+If you enter the shooting range with a different submachine gun, assault rifle and/or shotgun than the one used in the challenge and exit before finishing it, you will double your ammo for that weapon type.
+Do it enough times and you have infinite ammo.
+Used with the M4, MP5 SMG and SPAS-12, this glitch easily becomes a Game-Breaker.

 Like all the III-era games, you aren't supposed to be able to use your safe house as a get-out-jail-free card from a wanted level.
 The cops follow you in regardless.
 However, in SA you could still save (if you could survive getting to the save icon before the cops rip you to shreds), and resetting would start you over with your data saved and no wanted level.
 The HD games fixed this somewhat, but there's still workarounds.

 Additionally, they attempted to fix how easy it was to simply drive into a Pay'n'Spray and lose your wanted level (provided you didn't break any laws for a few seconds afterwards) no matter how close the cops were on your tail as in Vice City; however, you merely needed to be slightly out of their line of sight when you entered and it would work.
 Later games in the series somewhat addressed this, as you can see on your HUD if you're in the line of sight or not, and the games will allow you the respray if you aren't.